IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

     `offering_crn` conflicts with `version_crn`, both are mutually exclusive. `catalog_offering` and `image` id are mutually exclusive.
     `snapshot` conflicts with `image` id and `instance_template`

+~>**Select Availability**
+Cluster Networks for VPC is available for select customers only.
+Contact IBM Support if you are interested in using this functionality.
+[About cluster networks](https://cloud.ibm.com/docs/vpc?topic=vpc-about-cluster-network)

 - `cluster_network_attachments` - (Optional, List) The cluster network attachments for this virtual server instance.The cluster network attachments are ordered for consistent instance configuration.

   Nested schema for **cluster_network_attachments**: